 • 3 tablespoons unsalted butter

-• 1/2 cup freshly grated Parmesan cheese, plus more for topping, Note 3
+• 1/2 cup freshly grated Parmesan cheese plus more for topping, see note 3

 Instructions

 • Add drained pasta to the sausage and broccoli mixture; toss well.
-Gradually add cheese (2 tablespoons at a time) while tossing until well combined (Note 4: adding cheese slowly prevents clumping).
+Gradually add cheese (2 tablespoons at a time) while tossing until well combined (add cheese slowly to prevent clumping).
 Add reserved pasta water if needed to thin the sauce.
-Optional: squeeze lemon juice.
+Optionally add a squeeze of lemon juice.
 Taste and adjust seasonings as desired.

 Video